herbps10/targets_example/README.md

 ```

 # Computing cluster
-Instructions for getting a computing environment set up on the cluster and how to run `targets` pipelines in parallel.
+Below are instructions for getting a computing environment set up on the cluster and for how to run `targets` pipelines in parallel.

 I recommend installing packages on a compute node interactively.
 Request an interactive session on a compute node by running:
 ```